The History of Britannia

 The best evidence that there was a village of any sort where Britannia Beach now sits comes from A Sto’lo Coast Salish Historical Altas, which suggests that a small settlement, perhaps a stopping point along a trading route between the Squamish and Sto’lo nations, existed there.

-The Britannia Mine operated from 1904 to 1974 and was once the largest copper mine in the British Empire.
+The Britannia Mine operated from 1904 to 1974 and was once the largest copper mine in the world.
 In its seventy-year life, the Britannia Mine had a fascinating history.
 With over 60,000 people living and working here, you can imagine that there are a few stories to tell!
-There was pioneering work on ore extraction technologies - peak production rates making it the then biggest copper mine in the British Empire, dictatorial and benevolent managers, fire, floods, a tragic rock slide and much more.
+There was pioneering work on ore extraction technologies - peak production rates making it the then biggest copper mine in the world, dictatorial and benevolent managers, fire, floods, a tragic rock slide and much more.

 There's too much 'story' to tell it all here.